Poetry of The Great War: From Darkness to Light

 What unique qualities do poems possess for expressing emotions and perspectives?

-Students will explore the historical context of "World War I poetry.
+Explore the historical context of "World War I poetry.

-Students will be able to define and understand in context common poetic devices.
+Define and understand in context common poetic devices.

-Students will be able to compare and contrast poems via active class discussion.
+Compare and contrast poems via active class discussion.